 The proposed bill, if enacted, would amend the Arizona Standard Fire Policy by introducing new requirements for wildfire risk modeling specifically for municipalities with populations under 150,000.
-It mandates that insurers utilize a rating plan that considers the municipality's mitigation designation, reflecting reduced wildfire risk associated with areas recognized as Firewise USA sites.
+It mandates that insurers utilize a rating plan that considers a municipality's mitigation designation, reflecting reduced wildfire risk associated with areas recognized as Firewise USA sites.
 Additionally, the bill defines "wildfire risk model" and outlines its use in classifying individual structures and estimating potential losses based on wildfire risk.

 Statutes affected: Introduced Version: 20-1503, 20-1652